AJEETX/CarSales.Demo/README.md

 >   1. Within **Visual Studio Code** Open a new command terminal
 >
->   2. Within the new terminal, browse to the location named as **"Backend/CarSales.Demo.Api.Test"**
+>   2. Within the new terminal, browse to the root location of webapi test project [**"Backend/CarSales.Demo.Api.Test"**]
 >
 >   3. To run the tests, type `dotnet test` on the terminal